librato/taxonomy/Part2/traditional/free_open/monoliths/system/omd.md

 4320 entries with 30 minute step = 90 days of 30-minute resolution data
 5840 entries with 360 minute step = 4 years of 6-hour resolution data

-PNP4Nagios will store 3 summarizations per rollup, one averaged, one min and one max.
+PNP4Nagios will store 3 summarizations per roll-up, one averaged, one min and one max.

 ### Data Storage